Monte Carlo Quantum Computing: Separately Frustration-Free Hamiltonians/Systems

-Here goes one Monte Carlo algorithm for sampling the ground state of a discretized SFF-FS Hamiltonian $H=\sum_{k=1}^{\mathsmaller{K}}H_k$ defined on a discrete, bounded configuration space $\calG$, which solves the computational problem of simulating a many-body Hamiltonian as specified in Definition \ref{defiCompProbSimuManyBody} using a fixed-node type of approach, when the system is known to be SFF-FS.
+Here goes one Monte Carlo algorithm for sampling the ground state of a discretized DFF-FS or GFF-FS Hamiltonian $H=\sum_{k=1}^{\mathsmaller{K}}H_k$, $K\in\mathbb{N}$ defined on a discrete, bounded configuration space $\calG$, with each $H_k$, $k\in[1,K]$ being either DFF or GFF, which solves the computational problem of simulating a many-body Hamiltonian as specified in Definition \ref{defiCompProbSimuManyBody} using a fixed-node diffusion type of approach, when the system is known to be DFF-FS or GFF-FS.

 {\thealgorithm.\arabic{enumi}}